 But hey, no matter what situation you’re currently in, there’s always a good French proverb to knock some sense into you.

-From the lowest of lows to the the most mundane situations, here are some useful French proverbs that would be a perfect advice for you or for anyone in your life.
+From the lowest of lows to the most mundane situations, here are some useful French proverbs that would be perfect advice for you or for anyone in your life.

 What it literally means: One nail drives out another.